Everything you need to do to migrate from Paddle Classic to Paddle Billing.

 Contact the Paddle Seller Support team to request that we migrate your subscription data from Paddle Classic to Paddle Billing.
 We'll port your subscription, customer, and other data from Paddle Classic to Paddle Billing.
 Historic reporting data remains on Paddle Classic.

-Once you've completed the steps above and heard from Paddle that your data has been migrated, you're live with Paddle Billing — congratulations!
+Once you've completed the preceding steps and heard from Paddle that your data has been migrated, you're live with Paddle Billing — congratulations!
 You can safely turn off your Paddle Classic integration.

 Turn off your Paddle Classic integration